napix/NapixServer/docs/first_step.rst

     :pyobject: BasicPasswordFileManager.generate_new_id

 The objects can be created and are persisted.
-When an object is created, the napixd returns a 201 created code and send the URI of the newly created resource in the Location header ::
+When an object is created, the Napix server returns a 201 created code and send the URI of the newly created resource in the Location header ::

     >> post /passwords/ password=whiterabbit username=tanderson